DNC race gets shakeup with candidate exiting, endorsing Keith Ellison

 "While it was a tremendous honor to run for DNC Chair over the past few months, I am proud to throw my support behind Keith so we can ensure that the next Chair of the DNC is dedicated to investing in and strengthening state parties and ensuring that the DNC is an accountable organization," Buckley said in a statement.
 "As I've talked to the DNC membership, it's clear Keith has widespread support, and I know as our next DNC Chair Keith will successfully unite and grow our party."

 Ellison, a frontrunner in the race along with former Labor Sec.
-Tom Perez, is expected to give Buckley, who is running for reelection as the chairman of the Association of State Democratic Chairs, his ear on state party operations if Ellison wins next Saturday's election.
+Tom Perez, is expected to give Buckley, who may run for reelection as the chairman of the Association of State Democratic Chairs, his ear on state party operations if Ellison wins next Saturday's election.

 "When we have a successful outcome in Atlanta next week, I have asked him to lead our effort to provide the support and resources the state parties need in a new and innovative 57 state strategy," Ellison said in a statement.